Qorvo/qpg-openthread/gp712/doc/README.md

 ### Architecture

 Running Thread on a GP712 is split into two major blocks: the *Host* and the GP712 firmware.
-The latter is preprogrammed requires no user interaction.
+The latter is preprogrammed and requires no user interaction.

 ![Architectural overview](./imgs/architecture.png "Architectural overview")